Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - No foreign transaction fees

 This card is affected by the Chase 5/24 rule, which means if you’ve opened 5 or more credit cards from any bank (excluding certain business cards) in the past 24 months, you won’t be approved.
-If you’re new to miles and points or are below 5/24, I suggest you skip this card and apply for more valuable Chase credit cards first.
+If you’re new to miles and points or are below 5/24, you’ll have to weigh this increased offer against the other valuable Chase credit cards first.

 3. Buy Points